 Business rates are generally payable in respect of unoccupied non-domestic property.
 However, they are generally not payable for the first three months that a property is empty.
-This is extended to six months in the case of certain other properties (for example, industrial premises).
-Full details on exemptions can be obtained from your local authority or from the government website at https://www.gov.uk/apply-for-business-rate-relief.
+This is extended to six months in the case of certain other properties (for example industrial premises).
+Full details on exemptions can be obtained from your local authority or from gov.uk at www.gov.uk/apply-for-business-rate-relief.